The real reason for your child’s social worry and how to manage it

-Whether your child is an infant, toddler, or older, they all struggle with venturing into the unknown.
+Whether your child is an infant, toddler, or teen, they all struggle with venturing into the unknown.

 All kids go through phases of needing a little extra help and a little more love to carry them through changes in their lives and anxieties they face.